 |Gold||12-18 Months||4 days, 3 nights ( +2 travelling days)|

 Every year we offer students the opportunity to travel with the market leaders in overseas school’s expeditions.
 A World Challenge expedition is more than just a school trip.
 Students take a lead role in planning the expedition which will include a trekking phase, a community interaction phase and a rest and relaxation phase.
 These expeditions give students the opportunity to explore a range of exciting and exotic destinations, as well as learn key skills such as budgeting and organisation.
 Students are supported in raising the money for the expedition themselves and we have a fantastic track record of students achieving their fundraising totals.
 In July 2017 42 students travelled from The Priory School to The Indian Himalayas, where they completed a trek at over 4,000m above sea level.

 We alternate our expeditions between a 2 week ‘short haul’ and a four week ‘long haul’ expedition.
 In 2018 we sent teams to Morocco and in 2019 we will be going to Mongolia.
 Within the next year we will have also launched our expeditions for 2020 and 2021, giving as many students the opportunity to get involved as possible.

 The Climbing Wall

 The Priory School is able to offer students the opportunity to learn the exciting sport of Rock Climbing on the schools own custom built, indoor climbing wall.
 In P.E lessons students learn the skills of bouldering and spotting, before being given the opportunity to join the schools popular climbing club.
 Students can also secure exclusive use of the wall as a prize in the schools rewards store.
 With multiple members of staff being qualified on the wall, we are lucky to be able to ensure that every students has the opportunity to challenge themselves and scale the wall.

-- Tony Foster: World Challenge Short Haul Lead
+- Deborah Stokes: World Challenge Short Haul Lead